jthapa7/QtCreatorSTM32Programmer/README.md

 Using QT Creator I am able to design a UI to program the hex file into STM32 boards using ST-Link.

+Below is the UI that I design with QT Creator
 ![image](https://github.com/jthapa7/QtCreatorSTM32Programmer/assets/94808559/5e49419e-05ff-45ec-813a-894e24c479ab)

 I wrote a simple blinking led code using STM32CubeIDE and get the hex code that can be loaded to the board using this UI.